KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/Index.page.md

 ## FHIR Assets

-This section documents the approach used by the IOPS to produce and maintain the NHS England Implementation Guides and the NHS England FHIR assets.
+This section documents the approach used by IOPS to produce and maintain the NHS England Implementation Guides and the NHS England FHIR assets.
 It will be updated and matured in line with decisions taken during the Clinical and Technical Assurance process.
 This documentation is aimed at the technical reader and is included as reference material.
 The approach is based on the design principles.

 ## Conformance